 As an Afro-American woman, I have spent the majority of my life in white, female dominated spaces (such as ballet schools, art history programs, museum offices, and retail).
 In the discussion of women at work, the wage gap, inter-sectional feminism, diversity in the arts, etc, female dominated professions should not be overlooked.
 If anything, they need to be critiqued by those of us who are participating or have participated in these fields.

-Women have always worked in various roles with varying degrees of willingness and this should not be overlooked.
-Additionally, many male-dominated professions exist within female-dominated ones…there might be more male doctors, but his work day is completely surrounded by, and dependent on, female-dominated roles like nurses and administrators.
+Women have always worked in various roles with varying degrees of willingness and this history should not be forgotten in the discussion of women at work.
+Additionally, many male-dominated professions exist within female-dominated spheres.
+There might be more male doctors, but his work day is completely surrounded by, and dependent on, female-dominated roles like nurses and administrators.
 Below are a few of my unapologetic observations, opinions, and suggestions about female-dominated work spaces.
 Based on my lived experiences with recurring circumstances regarding women at work, I offer critique knowing that it applies to me too!

 These points will be further illustrated in the upcoming art series Place Mat-Spellbook.